open-quantum-safe/oqs-demos/openssh/USAGE.md

 One use case of quantum-safe ssh running in docker could be accessing a remote system without messing with its ssh(d) installation or other parts of the system you maybe don't want to interact with.
 This means minimal intrusion and everything can easily be removed again.
 This is done by running this docker image on said system and sharing its network space.
 Thus it is possible to access host ports from **within** the docker container.
 Normally, the use case of docker is one of isolation with some shared directories and published ports at max.
 So this solution works around the usual docker limitations.

-Additionally, it is advised to **change the default username and password** when building the image because your plan is to expose it to the world.
+Additionally, it is advised to [change the default username and password](https://github.com/open-quantum-safe/oqs-demos/tree/main/openssh/README.md#oqs_password) and then building the image yourself because your plan is to expose it to the world.

 ```
 Structure of quantum-safe remote access using docker containers